jorendon/First/README.md

 To run the application locally:
 1. Start the development server: `npm run dev`
 2. Open the browser and navigate to `http://127.0.0.1:5173/`
+3. To test all the functionality with a symbol other than IBM, you must comment the line API_KEY='demo' and uncomment API_KEY= import.meta.env.VITE_API_KEY which is located in the src/utils/constants.js file.

+This has to be done because the API does not allow me to make more than 25 requests per day if I am not in demo mode.